bebooth2/webcrawlers-nodejs-python/README.md

 # webcrawlers-nodejs-python-nodejs-RESTful-API
 The Node js web crawler uses puppeteer and loads data to a sqlite3 database.
-The python version uses requests_html and HTML, AsyncHTMLSession A Restful Apis with Nodejs Express and Ejs
+The python version uses requests_html and HTML, AsyncHTMLSession.
+Restful Apis with Nodejs Express and Ejs